alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/README.md

 # Add the file
 git add src/test/java/com/alibaba/intl/todolist/controllers/TaskControllerTest.java

-# Commit the file and sent a comment
+# Commit the file and write a comment
 git commit -m "Break a unit test on purpose."

 # Push the commit to the GitLab server